Rick Rypien

-Richard Joseph Rypien (May 16, 1984 – August 15, 2011) was a Canadian professional ice hockey forward who spent parts of six seasons in the National Hockey League (NHL) with the Vancouver Canucks.
+Richard Joseph Rypien (May 16, 1984 – August 15, 2011) was a Canadian professional ice hockey forward who spent parts of six seasons in the National Hockey League (NHL) with the Vancouver Canucks from 2005 to 2011.
 After a major junior career of four years with the Regina Pats of the Western Hockey League (WHL), he was signed to a professional contract by the minor league Manitoba Moose of the American Hockey League (AHL) in 2005.
 The following season, he signed with the Canucks.
 He spent six years with the organization, splitting time between the Canucks and Moose, their AHL affiliate.
 A fourth-line player in the NHL, he was known for his hitting and fighting abilities, though his size was not typical of an enforcer.

-Following the 2010–11 NHL season, Rypien signed with the Winnipeg Jets, but died before joining his new team.
-His death was ruled a suicide and had been preceded by a history of clinical depression, which included two personal leaves of absence from the Canucks during his career.
+Following the 2010–11 NHL season, Rypien signed with the Winnipeg Jets but died before joining his new team.
+His death was ruled a suicide and had been preceded by a history of clinical depression, for which he had had two personal leaves of absence from the Canucks.
 In the wake of Rypien's death, the Canucks and the Jets started an initiative to help others with mental illness.

 Early life

 Rypien was born in Blairmore, Alberta, a community within the municipality of Crowsnest Pass, Alberta, on May 16, 1984.
 He was raised in nearby Coleman, a community with a population of approximately 1,000.
 Rypien was the son of Shelley and Wes Rypien, the latter of whom was a Canadian boxing champion.
 Rypien's older brother, Wes Jr., also played in the WHL and later competed professionally in the ECHL for several seasons.
 Rypien was also the second cousin of NHL enforcer Shane Churla.
-Rypien's cousin, Mark Rypien, is a former National Football League (NFL) quarterback who was named the most valuable player of Super Bowl XXVI.
+Rypien's cousin, Mark Rypien, is a former National Football League (NFL) quarterback who was named the most valuable player of Super Bowl XXVI while his youngest cousin Brett notably played for the Denver Broncos from 2020 to 2022.

 Rypien played minor hockey out of the local Crowsnest Pass Minor Hockey Association.
 At age five or six, he joined his first team, the Pass Rangers from Coleman, coached by his father.
 Aside from his boxing career, Rypien's father had also played hockey.
 Rypien followed after his older brother, as well, who had begun hockey before him.
 Growing up, his favourite players were forwards Wendel Clark and Eric Lindros.
 During Rypien's second season with the Regina Pats, his girlfriend died in a car accident while en route to watch him play in Calgary.